 By David Maciolek | Contributor | Breaking Brands, Inc.

 Sights, sounds, movement = Persuasion.
 Product or service to sell?
-Marketing with video is the arrow in your quiver you should consider reaching for first.
+Marketing with B2B video content is the arrow in your quiver you should consider reaching for first.

 A 2021 Wyzowl Research Study unearthed these conclusive stats: